By Eric Lim

 On 24 July 1932, the People's Party with the backing of a group of military officers staged the first of the coups in Bangkok.
 This coup ended 150 years of absolute monarchy and was meant to bring on constitutional government.

 But for the next seven decades more coups were to follow.

-In 1933 the assembly had factions from the People's Party under Pridi Banomyong, the military with Phahon and Phibun and representatives from the civilian sector.
+In 1933 the assembly had factions from the People's Party under Pridi Banomyong, the military with Phahon Yothin and Phibun Songkhram and representatives from the civilian sector.